vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/sms_campaign_settings.rst

 :guilabel:`Opportunities`, etc.) on a separate page.

 Beneath the smart buttons, are fields for :guilabel:`Campaign Name` and :guilabel:`Responsible`.
-Odoo also allows for various :guilabel:`Tags` to be added, as well (if necessary).
+Leansoft also allows for various :guilabel:`Tags` to be added, as well (if necessary).

 Sending SMSs through the Contacts app
 =====================================